Five savings tips for students

 If you choose to withdraw funds from a Lifetime ISA for anything that isn’t a first home deposit or a retirement fund (only at age 60!), you're likely to be charged 20-25% on the total withdrawal.
 Any other withdrawals made from your Lifetime ISA between now and Monday 5th April 2021 will incur a 20% Government withdrawal charge.
 After Monday 5th April 2021 you'll be charged 25% which means you could get back less than you paid in.
 If you're determined to save early during your time as a student, this penalty could act as a deterrent to prevent you from dipping into your savings for night out funds!

-Open your Lifetime ISA in branch or online with £10.
+Open your Lifetime ISA online with £10.

 While you’re now equipped with some knowledge on how to cut down on your spending and save some money, it’s also worth looking at how to correctly work savings into your budget, so you reach your savings goals sooner and get used to consistent spending habits.